Google Cloud SQL for MySQL Setup Guide

 Finish Fivetran configuration

-In your connector setup form, enter a destination schema prefix.
-This prefix applies to each replicated schema and cannot be changed once your connector is created.
+In your connector setup form, enter a Destination schema prefix.
+This is used as the connector name and cannot be modified once the connector is created.

 In the Host field, enter your database host's IP (for example,